Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

     "aud": "test"
 }
 ```
-exp - token expiration date in unix timestamp format (You can edit it right there in payload field and tip will showl you readable value).
+exp - token expiration date in unix timestamp format (You can edit it right there in payload field and tip will show you readable value).

 nbf - token validity start date in unix timestamp format.